bigfix/developer.bigfix.com/site/reference/types/rpmdatabase.md

 # type: rpmdatabase

-The &lt;rpmdatabase&lt; objects are the Linux RPM Package Manager inspectors.
+The &lt;rpmdatabase&gt; objects are the Linux RPM Package Manager inspectors.
 The RPM database contains entries for all the installed programs on this computer.

 # capability &lt;string&gt; of &lt;rpmdatabase&gt; : capability